Compulsive alarm checking can be debilitating. Although it may seem rational to recheck, over-checking can be an OCD compulsion.

 Breaking the cycle

-When we get to the station on a morning, our brain often tells us:
+This is difficult, especially when we get to the station on a morning and our brain tells us:

 Our internal alarm clock

-Sure, we can easily sleep a couple hours longer on a day off, but are you one of many people that find they wake a few minutes before the alarm?
+Are you one of those people that wake a few minutes before the alarm?

 Alarms still work in silent mode!

-Android may do the same, you will need to check with your specific model.
+Other brands may be the same, you will need to check with your specific model.

-A missed alarm isn’t as bad as OCD makes it out to be
+A missed alarm isn’t as bad as OCD is.

 The repercussions of a missed alarm aren’t apocalyptic, however the strain OCD can have on mental health can be severe.